ZDATE_LARGE_TIME_DIFF

 3. List of results

-If the check finds inconsistent DDIC runtime objects, they are listed in the following format:
+the check finds inconsistent DDIC runtime objects, they are listed in the

 [Action][number]...name (internal type) header/field